Elliptic minuscule pairs and splitting abelian varieties: Elliptic minuscule pairs

 \section{Elliptic minuscule pairs}

 2.1.
-A Dynkin diagram is a finite set $D$, equipped with the structure of a function $l:D\to \{1,2,3\}$ (``longueurs'') and of a binary relation $L$ (``liaisons'') on $D$, such that $L$ is disjoint with the diagonal of $D\times D$.
+A Dynkin diagram is a finite set $D$ equipped with the structure of a function $l:D\to \{1,2,3\}$ (``longueurs'') and of a binary relation $L$ (``liaisons'') on $D$ such that $L$ is disjoint with the diagonal of $D\times D$.

-Every root system has its Dynkin diagram with connected components labeled according to types as $A, B,\cdots, G_2$ (\cite{bourbaki}, Chapitre VI, Th\'{e}or\`{e}me 3, p.
+Every root system has its Dynkin diagram with its connected components labeled according to types as $A, B,\cdots, G_2$ (\cite{bourbaki}, Chapitre VI, Th\'{e}or\`{e}me 3, p.
 197).

 Let $S$ be a scheme.
-An $S$-Dynkin diagram is a sheaf of sets $D$ on $S$ for the \'{e}tale topology, locally constant, constructible, equipped with the structure of a morphism $l:D\to \{1,2,3\}_S$ and of a sheaf of $S$-relations $L\subset D\times_S D$, $L$ locally constant, constructible on $S$, such that for any geometric point $s$ of $S$, the fibre $D_s$, with the function $l_s$ and the relation $L_s$, is a Dynkin diagram.
+An $S$-Dynkin diagram is a sheaf of sets $D$ on $S$ for the \'{e}tale topology which is locally constant constructible and is equipped with the structure of a morphism $l:D\to \{1,2,3\}_S$ and of a sheaf of $S$-relations $L\subset D\times_S D$, $L$ locally constant constructible on $S$, such that for every geometric point $s$ of $S$ the fibre $D_s$ with the function $l_s$ and the relation $L_s$ is a Dynkin diagram.

-For any $S$-scheme $S'$, $D\times_SS'$ is an $S'$-Dynkin diagram, and every descent data on $D$ relative to $S$ for the \'{e}tale topology is effective.
+For every $S$-scheme $S'$, $D\times_SS'$ is an $S'$-Dynkin diagram and every descent datum on $D$ relative to $S$ for the \'{e}tale topology is effective.

 The monodromy representation